alros-essex/ssdcs-assignment/documents/sections/overview.md

-# ssdcs-design

-## Overview
+# Overview

-Safe Repository will be a solution to store experimental data.
-It will offer REST APIs to manipulate resources and consume events from a Message Broker.

-There will be two kinds of resources: users, experiments, and measurements.
+"Safe Repository" will be a solution to store streams of experimental data and make them available to scientists.
+The data will be delivered to the solution in the form of messages from a Message Broker.
+Data will be made available through a REST interface.
+There will be three resources: users, experiments, and measurements.

-### Users
+## Users

 Users will represent the users authorized to interact with the solution.
 There will be two user types: administrators and scientists with the following role matrix: